Neoclytus caprea: Digestion

 The digestive system of Neoclytus caprea is adapted to process cellulose-rich plant material, particularly the sapwood of host trees.
-Specialized enzymes produced in the beetle's gut facilitate the breakdown of cellulose into simpler compounds that can be absorbed and utilized for energy.
+Specialized enzymes produced in the beetle's gut facilitate the breakdown of cellulose into simpler compounds that can be absorbed and used for energy.
 This efficient digestion of woody plant material allows Neoclytus caprea to exploit a niche resource and thrive in habitats where suitable host trees are abundant.

 Microbiome

 The gut microbiome of Neoclytus caprea likely plays a significant role in digestion and nutrient absorption.
 Microbial communities residing in the beetle's digestive tract may assist in the breakdown of complex plant polysaccharides, enhance nutrient extraction, and contribute to overall digestive efficiency.
-While specific microbial species and their functions remain to be fully elucidated, the gut microbiome is undoubtedly an integral component of the beetle's digestive physiology.
+While specific microbial species and their functions remain to be fully elucidated, the gut microbiome is an integral component of the beetle's digestive physiology.